Nationwide outage affecting 988 suicide and crisis hotline

-(NEXSTAR) – The national mental health crisis hotline, 988, experienced a systemwide outage Thursday.
+(NEXSTAR) – The national mental health crisis hotline, 988, is experiencing an hourslong, systemwide outage Thursday.

 The issue started roughly around 10 a.m., according to the Suicide & Crisis Lifeline, and is impacting all calls.